 There are four main church services each year namely Harvest, Christmas, Easter and the Leavers’ service in addition to a weekly Act of Worship, ( AOW), in St Mary’s every Friday .
 These together with yearly Class AOW’s warmly welcome parents and family members.

 There are reflective areas in the classrooms and a central worship board where the children can engage in interactive prayer activities and take time to think and ask questions.
 Every year we hold ‘prayer stations’ in the church which help the children to understand Christian beliefs and festivals in a relevant and kinaesthetic way.
 Parents are also encouraged to attend these alongside their child.

-We have a "Leading Lights" group of Year 6 children who help with various worship activities and who have recently helped to prepare our HOPE Easter Prayer Stations and who will be designing some Pentecost prayer activities in addition to helping with daily Acts of Worship.
+We have a "Leading Lights" group of Year 6 children who help with various worship activities and who help with creating and delivering Prayer Stations for the school and parents.
+In addition to helping with daily Acts of Worship.
 In addition, we try to meet with Leading Lights from other local schools to share ideas.

 We were assessed as outstanding in our most recent SIAMS Inspection.